DTjomsland/t3a1-workbook/README.md

 <strong>`JSON.stringify()` Method:</strong>

 The `JSON.stringify()` method is used to convert a JavaScript object into a JSON string.
-When sending data over to a web server, the data as to be a string, which means that in order to send a JavaScript Object, it must be converted first.
+When sending data over to a web server, the data needs to be a string, which means that in order to send a JavaScript Object, it must be converted first.
 Below is an example of `JSON.stringify()` being used to convert a JavaScript object into a JSON string.

 ```javascript
 const user = {